yogeshkoli/video-rental/README.md

 /api/movies/

+## Purpose of the Project

-- this is application developed to get hands on Django Framework
+- this application developed to get hands on Django Framework